Bamboo Mañalac: 1994–1998: Rivermaya

 Rivermaya's roots came from a band named Xaga consisting of Jesse Gonzales on vocals, Kenneth Ilagan on guitars, Nathan Azarcon on bass guitar, Rome Velayo on drums, and Rico Blanco on keyboards and backing vocals.
 The band was managed by Lizza Nakpil and director Chito S. Roño.
 In the process of grueling practice sessions, Azarcon's former schoolmate Mañalac replaced Gonzales, as well as Azarcon's childhood friend, Mark Escueta, replaced Velayo, and later, Ilagan was replaced with Perf de Castro.
-With Mañalac as frontman, the band members themselves decided to disband Xaga and form the band Rivermaya.
+With Ilagan leaving and de Castro as guitarist, the band members themselves decided to disband Xaga and form the band Rivermaya.
 They started putting together original songs like "Ulan", "214", and "Awit ng Kabataan" in demo form for prospective recording companies.
 Since its formation, the band has launched several successful albums, received numerous awards, and has undertaken several successful concerts and tours.

-After the band's successful US and Canada tours, Mañalac decided to leave the band and stay with his family in the United States.
-His last performance with the band was on October 10, 1998, in Oakland, CA. Despite of the popular belief and rumors saying that he was removed from the group due to drug addiction, Mañalac dismissed this as a mere "fan theory" claiming that he does not even smoke and have not tried taking drugs ever since, even out of curiosity.
+After the band's successful US and Canada tours, Mañalac decided to leave the band after a 4-year stint and stay with his family in the United States.
+His last performance with the band was on October 10, 1998, in Oakland, CA. Despite the popular belief and rumors saying that he was removed from the group due to drug addiction, Mañalac dismissed this as a mere "fan theory" claiming that he does not even smoke and have not tried taking drugs ever since, even out of curiosity.
 He actually went back to school in San Francisco and Los Angeles and took up English, Philosophy and Film which were his majors and did several odd jobs.